Filter by:

 Stay informed of all the latest Deltares developments in the field of water and subsurface.

 Globally, energy use in buildings is a significant contributor to CO₂ emissions.
 To help reduce climate impact, Deltares is launching a pilot project with AquaBattery on its Delft campus.
 This innovation, based on table salt and water, enables renewable energy to be stored efficiently and sustainably over longer periods.
-From November 2024, Deltares will test this sustainable battery, aiming to make its campus Paris Proof by 2040.New overview paper of optimisation models for water management
+From November 2024, Deltares will test this sustainable battery, aiming to make its campus Paris Proof by 2040.Optimisation methods for water management

 How do we best make use of our existing water infrastructure?
 And how do we help water managers balance the various interests they face in their daily work?
 Optimisation techniques for operational water management have now been assembled by Deltares for the first time in the overview paper 'Optimisation methods in water system operation'.
 The authors have compiled optimization techniques that they have been using in practice and the paper is intended for (prospective) water managers.
 At the same time, the authors invite fellow scientists to further develop optimisation techniques specifically for water management.How port businesses in Rotterdam can prepare for water challenges